cloudevents/spec/spec.md

 Enter CloudEvents, a specification for describing event data in a common way.
 CloudEvents seeks to ease event declaration and delivery across services, platforms and beyond.

+# Design Goals

+CloudEvents are typically used in a distributed system to allow for services to be loosely coupled during development, deployed independently, and later can be connected to create new applications.

+The goal of the CloudEvents specification is to define interoperability of event systems that allow services to produce or consume events, where the producer and consumer can be developed and deployed independently.
+A producer can generate events before a consumer is listening, and a consumer can express an interest in an event or class of events that is not yet being produced.

+To this end, the specification will include common metadata attributes of an event that facilitate interoperability, where the event does not contain any details about the consumer or transport that might be use to send the event.

+## Non-Goals
+The following will not be part of the specification:
+* Function build and invocation process
+* Language-specific runtime APIs
+* Selecting a single identity/access control system

 ## Status
 At this time the specification is focused on the following scope: